lukehollis/stahr-circlesetters/README.md

 ## Installation
 Requires Python 3.8+.
 Uses uv for package management.

+First clone this repo, then run

 ```bash
 uv sync
 ```

+You will be able to use the environment to run the python notebook.

 ## Usage
 Run the Jupyter notebook `circlesetter.ipynb`.
 Configure variables in the notebook (e.g., targets, navobjs, time).